TobKed/django_on_gcp/README.md

         DATABASES["default"]["PORT"] = 5432
     ```

-    Database connection string is obtained from `DATABASE_URL` environments variables.
+    Database connection string is obtained from the `DATABASE_URL` environment variable.
     Otherwise, the default `sqlite3` database is used.

-    Then, if the `USE_CLOUD_SQL_AUTH_PROXY` environmental variables exits,
+    Then, if the `USE_CLOUD_SQL_AUTH_PROXY` environmental variable exists,
-    database connection is modified to make it work with [Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy).
+    the database connection will be modified to make it work with [Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy).

  3. Storage